security-devroom/fosdem-2016/README.md

 Submissions require a small abstract and a short speaker description and must be submitted via the Pentabarf system no later than Tuesday, December 10, 2015.
 Suggested duration for a timeslot to apply for is 25 minutes (20 min presentation + 5 mins questions).
-The shcedule shall be finalized by Friday, December 18, 2015.
+The schedule shall be finalized by Friday, December 18, 2015.

 Instructions: